teddy bear Parenting & Family See also:

 Phones: Your Kid's First Phone - Brief advice on choosing a cell phone for your child, with links to related information (2019, Federal Communications Commission).
 See also COMPUTERS & TECHNOLOGY: Kids and Mobile Phones links, and Digital Wellness Lab links, above.

-Screen-Free Activities - A list of 100 non-electronic activities for families to enjoy together (Campaign for a Commercial-Free Childhood).
+Screen Time: Screen-Free Activities - A list of 100 non-electronic activities for families to enjoy together (Campaign for a Commercial-Free Childhood).
 For more fun family activities, see Screen-Free Play Plans, Nature & Kids, and Fun Things to Do With Kids, above.
-See also How Much Screen Time is OK for My Kids? and related info (Common Sense Media, non-profit organization), Media Use Guidelines (Nemours Foundation), Are My Kids Watching Too Much TV?, below, and Digital Wellness Lab links, above.
+See also How Much Screen Time is OK for My Kids? and related info (Common Sense Media, non-profit organization), Healthy Habits for Media Use & Screen Time Guidelines by Age UPDATED LINK!
+(Nemours Foundation), TV links, and Digital Wellness Lab links.

 Technology & Children - See Kids Tech: Tips for Parents in the Digital Age and related links.

-TV: Setting Limits on Electronic Device Use - Guidelines for screen time limits at different ages.
-Includes links to related material (2022, Nemours Foundation).
-Movie & TV Ratings: A Guide for Parents outlines the TV Parental Guidelines rating system, created to help parents choose programs that are suitable for children (2023, HealthyChildren.org; American Academy of Pediatrics).
-See also Common Sense Media, above, and Why to Avoid TV for Infants & Toddlers (2016, HealthyChildren.org; American Academy of Pediatrics).
+TV: Movie & TV Ratings Guide for Parents - Outlines the TV Parental Guidelines rating system, created to help parents choose programs that are suitable for children (2023, HealthyChildren.org; American Academy of Pediatrics).
 V-Chip: Options to Restrict What Your Children Watch on TV explains how you can block programming on TV that you don't want your children to watch (2019, FCC.gov).
-See also TV Parental Controls (NCTA, The Internet and Television Association).
+See also TV Parental Controls (NCTA, The Internet and Television Association), Why to Avoid TV for Infants & Toddlers (2016, HealthyChildren.org; American Academy of Pediatrics), Common Sense Media, and Screen Time links.

 Toys, Games, Parties, and Musical Instruments